omega8cc/pages_rtfm/06.troubleshooting/chapter.md

 # Troubleshooting

-Learn how to resolve common problems with Aegir BOA hosting for Drupal.
+Learn how to resolve and avoid common problems with Aegir BOA hosting for Drupal.